Active Substance: 5-aminolevulinic acid hydrochloride

-Treatment of actinic keratosis of mild to moderate intensity on the face and scalp (Olsen grade 1 to 2).
+Treatment of actinic keratosis of mild to moderate severity on the face and scalp and of field cancerization.

 What is Ameluz and what is it used for?

 How is Ameluz used?

 Ameluz is available as a gel (78 mg/g).
 It can only be obtained with a prescription and should only be given under the supervision of a healthcare professional experienced in using photodynamic therapy.
 This method of treatment involves applying a brief illumination from a strong red light source designed for this purpose.
 Red light activates the photosensitising agent in the Ameluz gel.

-Ameluz is applied to the skin growths or to the entire area affected by the growths and, three hours later, a red light source is shone onto them.
+Ameluz is applied directly to the skin growths or to the entire area affected by the growths and, three hours later, a red light source is shone onto the skin.
 Single or multiple growths may be treated in one session, while basal cell carcinoma lesions will need two treatment sessions about one week apart.
 The state of the growths should be monitored three months later, and any remaining growths should be re-treated.

 How does Ameluz work?

-Ameluz is used in photodynamic therapy, a technique that involves shining a light on an area of skin which has been made sensitive to the light.
-When Ameluz is applied to the abnormal skin growths in actinic keratosis, the active substance in Ameluz, 5-aminolaevulinic acid, is absorbed into their cells where it acts as a photosensitising agent (a substance that changes when exposed to light of a certain wavelength).
+When Ameluz is applied to the abnormal skin growths, the active substance in Ameluz, 5-aminolaevulinic acid, is absorbed into their cells where it acts as a photosensitising agent (a substance that changes when exposed to light of a certain wavelength).
 When the affected skin is illuminated with the light, the photosensitising agent is activated and reacts with oxygen in the cells to create a highly reactive and toxic type of oxygen.
 This kills the cells by reacting with and destroying their components, such as proteins and DNA.